ADaMiller14/Pi-In-the-Sky/README.md

 __Febuary 26 - Day 25__

 We cut and assembled the chimmney.
 Aidan began converting the Solidworks model to use materials in order to determine the center of mass.

+__Febuary 27 - Day 26__

+We finished editing the materials and began the final detail work on the house.

+__Febuary 28 - Day 27__

+Cade worked on creating the holder for the razorblade that will be used to release some balloons.

+### March
+_Day 28 through Day --_